farhanyassar2003/finance-dashboard-backend/README.md

 ### Register User
 `POST /api/register/`

+**Validations:**
+- First and last names must contain only letters.
+- Username must be alphanumeric with underscores, between 4-150 characters.
+- Username and email uniqueness checks.
+- Strong password policy: Minimum 8 characters, at least one uppercase, one lowercase, one number, and one special character.
+No spaces allowed.
+- Password mismatch rejection.
+- Role and department assignment blocked during registration.
+- Strict invalid-field rejection.

 New users are assigned the default role: `viewer`.
 Role assignment can only be modified through admin APIs.

 ### Login
 `POST /api/login/`

+**Validations:**
+- Username and password are required.
+- Strict invalid-field rejection.
+- Validates user existence and password correctness.
+- Inactive-user login blocking.

 Returns:
 - user details